SofieLovdal/NetComputing/README.md

 **Delete tag:**
 git tag -d tagName
 git push --delete origin tagName

+**Set your the username and email from the terminal:** git config --global user.email (your email) git config --global user.name (your github username)

+Before you commit any of your own files: Pull from the branch that you want to commit to!
+Important!